kirk0830/Uni-Mol-XC/README.md

 ## Introduction

-This code interfaces with Uni-Mol and learns properties, such as functional parameters and Hubbard-U values, from geometries.
+This code interfaces with Uni-Mol, DPA3, and some other neural networks (to be added), and learns properties, such as functional parameters and Hubbard-U values, from geometries.

 ## Installation